-Home / Thought Leadership / COVID-19: Ensuring Business Continuity
+Home / Insights / Thought Leadership / COVID-19: Ensuring Business Continuity

 During this unprecedented time, the coronavirus pandemic is impacting everyone, including us.
 As the situation continues to unfold, we wanted to update you on how we’re supporting our employees, our community and you — our customers and partners.

 At Synoptek, our primary responsibility is to ensure the safety and well-being of our people — including employees, vendors and temporary staff as well as the communities they work in.
 Following the CDC guidelines, we’ve taken steps to reduce the need for people to come into our offices, enabled all of our employees to work remotely and canceled all non-critical business travel and vendor visits.

 We’re also committed to keeping our customers’ systems up and running smoothly and are highly trained and well-equipped for disaster preparation and recovery and have taken the necessary steps to ensure the stability and safety of all our customers’ systems and data as well as the safety of their employees.
 We’re also monitoring our services to ensure we meet our contractual commitments in our service level agreements (SLAs).